mili-ae/custom-newtab/README.md

 ## Usage

-Restore `browser.newtab.url` functionality by using [using this repo](https://github.com/xiaoxiaoflood/firefox-scripts) and in `about.config` set your `browser.newtab.url` to `file:///path/to/this/repo/folder/index.html`
+Restore `browser.newtab.url` functionality by [using this repo](https://github.com/xiaoxiaoflood/firefox-scripts) and in `about:config` set your `browser.newtab.url` to `file:///path/to/this/repo/folder/index.html`